-Refunds of registration fees and non-resident tuition shall be issued near the end of the first six weeks of instruction.

-d.
-Insurance and Special Fees
+Refunds of registration fees and non-resident tuition shall be issued near the end of the first six weeks of instruction d.
+Insurance and Special Fees e.
+Summer Term and the Division of Continuing Education

 - 1) The optional hospital and accident insurance premium is nonrefundable, but shall remain in force for the duration of the policy. - 2) Refund of course related special fees shall be prorated on the basis of actual usage or date of withdrawal, whichever is appropriate.
 Authorization for a refund of special fees must be originated by the department chairman.